USEPA/WNTR/documentation/waternetworkmodel.rst

 Build a model from an INP file
 ---------------------------------

-A water network model can be created directly from an EPANET INP file.
+A water network model can be created directly from EPANET INP files using EPANET 2.00.12 or 2.2.0 format.
-[DAVE add a sentence about using 2.2 vs 2.0 files]
 The following example builds a water network model.

 .. doctest::